oleksandrkhymych/cosmic-phase-bubble/README.md

 and fluid-like interactions.

 The central idea is that structures resembling expanding or contracting “universes” can emerge as stable patterns within a continuous medium, governed by local interaction rules rather than explicitly postulated long-range forces.

 This work is presented as a **toy model** and **conceptual framework**, not as a complete or experimentally verified theory.

+This work is developed within the **Emergent Stability Framework (ESF)** — an ontological approach in which particles, fields, and cosmological structures are interpreted as stable or metastable configurations of an underlying continuous medium, rather than as fundamental point-like objects.

 ## Contents